 - A popular variation is called the Cuban liberal cocktail.
 For this one, pour white rum instead of whiskey.
 It's also commonly garnished with an orange twist.

-How Strong Is a Jalapeño Margarita?
+How Strong Is the Liberal Cocktail?

 Like most drinks of this style, the liberal cocktail is a pretty strong drink.
 Though you might pour something stronger (it's not a bad idea), when made with 80 proof whiskey, it mixes up to an alcohol content of 24 percent ABV (48 proof) or so.
 That's just over half the strength of a straight shot of the whiskey.